 This class focuses on the development of physical, social and physiological changes from birth until death.
 It emphasizes human needs in accordance with life stages and the differences and similarities in various groups.

-The U.S. Bureau of Labor Statistics (BLS) reports that employment for mental health counselors was expected to increase 20% between 2014 and 2024.
-As of May 2015, the BLS states that the median annual wage for counselors ranges from $41,880 for those specializing in mental health to $53,660 for those in educational, vocational and school settings (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for mental health counselors was expected to increase 22% between 2018 and 2028.
+As of May 2018, the BLS states that the median annual wage for counselors ranging from $40,750 for those workiing in mental health, and substance abuse facilities earned an average salary of $56,270 for those in educational vocational and school settings (www.bls.gov).

 Continuing Education, Licensure and Certification Information